thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 Later goals such as workshops, templates, galleries, multiplayer or minigames, Will all be validated in the future, But our main goal is to validate those concepts above

-Grading criteria (2 points): Describe what would be considered the Minimal Viable Product and how it will be tested (e.g., via implementation, prototyping, Wizard of Woz, etc.).
-Make clear what you are going to validate.
-The MVP should be coherent with the previous sections.

 ## 6. Use cases
-Use case diagram

-Include a UML use case diagram for your project.
-There are many drawing tools that you can use, such as https://app.diagrams.net/ Links to an external site. and https://creately.com/ Links to an external site.

-Grading criteria (5 points): Follow correctly the UML specification.
-The actors should be coherent with what was listed in sections 1 and 2.
-The use case diagram should be coherent with the list of requirements (section 3).
-The level of granularity of each use case should be adequate.
-The use cases should be adequately named.

-Use case descriptions and interface sketch
+#### Use Case Descriptions and Interface Sketches:

-Present one complete use case description for each member of the group.
-Therefore, if the group has 4 members, 4 use case descriptions are necessary.
-As the grading will not be individual, the group is responsible for keeping the quality and consistency of the whole document – avoid just splitting the work.
-Choose the most important use cases to describe.
-Follow the template provided in the Lecture slides to describe the use cases.

-After each use case description, add a sketch of the corresponding user interface.
-This will be a good opportunity to start thinking about usability.

-Grading criteria (8 points): Follow the template to describe the use cases.
-Present an interface sketch for each use case.
-Describe the use case as a dialog between the user and the system.
-Do not use UI language in the description of the use case.

-Use Case: Create Unique Pixel Art <br>
+    Use Case: Create Unique Pixel Art
-Actor: User <br>
+    Actor: User
-Description: A user will open the website for MultiPixel, and be able to pick colors from a palate to paint with onto a canvas of pixels. <br>
+    Description: A user will open the website for MultiPixel, and be able to pick colors from a palate to paint with onto a canvas of pixels.
     Preconditions: The user has access to the website through any means.
-The user navigated a UI menu to reach the drawing page <br>
+The user navigated a UI menu to reach the drawing page
-Postconditions: The user will have created art which they may or may not save <br><br>
+    Postconditions: The user will have created art which they may or may not save

-Main Flow:<br>
+    Main Flow:
-1. The user opens the app for MultiPainter having already traversed the UI Menu to reach the "Create Pixel Art" page<br>
+    1. The user opens the app for MultiPainter having already traversed the UI Menu to reach the "Create Pixel Art" page
-2. The user log in/sign up<br>
+    2. The user log in/sign up
-3. The user picks colors from the palette and places them onto a canvas in whatever order they please, making their art<br>
+    3. The user picks colors from the palette and places them onto a canvas in whatever order they please, making their art
-4. The user may or may not choose to save this art they made<br><br>
+    4. The user may or may not choose to save this art they made

-Alternative Flow:<br>
+    Alternative Flow:
-2. The user does not log in or sign up<br>
+    1. The user does not log in or sign up
-3. The user picks colors from the palette and places them onto a canvas in whatever order they please, making their art<br>
+    2. The user picks colors from the palette and places them onto a canvas in whatever order they please, making their art
-4. The user is not able to save<br>
+    3. The user is not able to save

 ![image](./D2_Images/UseCaseSketch1.jpg)